 Employers are responsible for ensuring all their employees receive certain basic employment rights.
 These rights are governed by detailed employment legislation.
 If you employ people or are setting up a business that will employ people you need to be familiar with your responsibilities and your employees’ rights.

 Here we outline the responsibilities of employers.
 The focus is on your duties to your employees.
 You can get more information from the Workplace Relations Commission's Information and Customer Service or from bodies representing your sector such as IBEC (the Irish Business and Employers Confederation) or ISME (Irish Small and Medium Enterprises Assocation) or the Small Firms Assocation.
-You can read this guide to employment law (pdf) available on workplacerelations.ie.
+The guide for employers, Employment Law Explained (pdf) and the general guide to employment law (pdf) are available on workplacerelations.ie.

 The Employers' Disability Information Service provides information and advice for employers on employing staff with disabilities.

 Intreo is a new service from the Department of Social Protection that provides a single point of contact for all employment and income supports.
 It has a range of services for employers including:

 Employers engage persons on either contracts of service or contracts for services.
 Only a person engaged under a contract of service is an employee and therefore protected by the full range of employment legislation.
 An independent contractor or self-employed person will have a contract for services with the party for whom the work is being done.
 The distinction between a contract of service, and a contract for services can sometimes be unclear but the type of contract a person is engaged under can have serious implications for both employer and employee in matters such as employment protection legislation, taxation and social welfare.

 You can find more information in our documents about different types of employment, part-time workers, agency workers and workers on fixed-term or specified purpose contracts.